Sale ends 6 May! Save £50pp with code SUMMER50

 Further information about Santorini

-Why you should go on holiday to Santorini in Greece
+Why should you go on a holiday to Santorini, Greece?

-Santorini, officially known as Thira, is an island in the exquisitely clear waters of the Aegean Sea southeast off the mainland of Greece.
+Santorini, officially known as Thira, is a beautiful island of stunning natural beauty in the exquisitely clear waters of the Aegean Sea southeast off the mainland of Greece.
+There are so many things that make holidays to Santorini so special.

-Quaint villages, archaeological sites and plenty of postcard-worthy beaches make Santorini the perfect holiday destination.
+Quaint whitewashed buildings, charming villages, archaeological sites, spectacular scenery, a delightful Mediterranean climate, and plenty of postcard-worthy beaches make Santorini the perfect holiday destination.

 Rising high above sea level, the cliffs around the capital of Fira offer views that will never be forgotten, and its whitewashed houses are among the most photographed in Greece.